SoullessWaffle/bcli/README.md

 ```

 ### Usage
-You only need to type and anwer the questions
+You only need to type and answer the questions

 ```bash
 $ bcli